Aadukalam: Plot

 In Madurai, veteran rooster trainer Periyasamy aka "Pettaikaaran" and Madurai Central Police Inspector Rathnaswamy are tough competitors in cockfights, and it is often Pettai who wins because nobody knows his way of maintaining the quality of the birds.
-Rathnasamy and Pettai were once protegees of veteran Doraisamy, who has retired from active competition but is considered as the honorary overlord of rooster fighting in south Tamil Nadu.
+Rathnasamy and Pettai were once protegees of veteran Doraisamy, who has retired from active competition but is considered the honorary overlord of rooster fighting in south Tamil Nadu.

 K. P. Karuppu and Durai are the favourites in Pettai's team.
 Karuppu is very talented in breeding and training roosters, while Durai is very rich, owns three bars in the town of Thiruparankundram, and is talented in rooster training.
-One day, during an informal match, local police raid the spot and arrest most of the involved, except Rathnaswamy and Durai who escapes.
+One day, during an informal match, local police raid the spot and arrest most of the involved, except Rathnaswamy and Durai who escape.
 Everyone is released after stern warning from the local police, after intervention from Rathnasamy.
 Pettai's roosters were abducted by the fleeing men from Rathnasamy's party, and Pettai orders his guys to bring them back by any means.
 He also asks them to kill any fowl which had bred with his roosters, to prevent the strength of his roosters passing to Rathnasamy's flock.
 Karuppu goes to the railway colony at night, to retrieve their rooster, since an ally of Rathnasamy lives there.
 He kills the fowl which had mated with their rooster, and bumps into an Anglo-Indian girl named Irene.
 He is smitten with her beauty, but silences her and leaves.

 Having been defeated in all earlier bouts with Pettai's roosters, Rathinasamy keeps insisting on having one last fight to win and satisfy his old mother's wish, but Pettai declines to have any more cockfights because he feels that Rathnaswamy has lost faith in his roosters and will be using nefarious methods to win, like the earlier raid.